Start dancing today. What are you waiting for?

 Jessica grew up training in the styles, ballet, tap, contemporary, jazz, pointe and flamenco at Tracy’s and Premier Dance Academy and was on their elite ensemble companies.
 She continued to dance, teach, and choreograph through high school and college, and was awarded a dance scholarship through the BYU dance department.
 At BYU, Jessica continued to strengthen her dancing in ballet, tap, and contemporary.
 She was a six time member and secretary of BYU’s contemporary company, dance Ensemble, as well as a member of the tap company.
 For two years during her time in school, as a student secretary, she helped organize and teach tap company.
 For two years during her time in school, as a student secretary, she helped organize

 Rylie Tucker began dancing at the young age of three at Studio 1 in Ogden, Utah.
 She began her training in several styles of dance including tap, ballet, jazz, contemporary, lyrical, and Hip Hop.
 Over her years of training at several different studios including Elite Dance Force and Infinity Dance Studio, she has won several awards and scholarships through solos and group performances at competitions and conventions like Pulse, Hollywood Vibe, and Hollywood Connection.
-Her dancing was able to earn her a spot in Odyssey Dance Theatre's production of Thriller in 2008 and 2009 as a Chucky doll.
-She was also earned a spot in Ballet West's production of the Nutcracker in 2006-2009 as a buffoon and a party girl.
+Under the direction of Marc Cameron and Micah Clark, she was able to join Utah Urban Dance Organization (UDO) in 2012, Utah's premier Hip Hop dance crew.
+Through this crew she was given several performance opportunities including performances with Mark Ballas & Bonnie Story, opening for Mike Posner, and opening for Train.
+She has also had many opportunities

 Patrick Cubbedge began his dancing career training at Elower Sicilia Productions in Thurmont, MD at age 8 under the direction of Linda Sicilia as a company dancer.
 Until his graduation from high school Patrick was competiting for many regional and national competitions including winning numerous regional and national scholarships.
 His first big break was the hit movie "CAMP" from 2002 where he showed off his multiple talents by dancing, singing, and acting.
 Then he began performing with Debbie Allen at the Kennedy Center in D.C.
 After graduating high school he turned to The University of The Arts studying Ballet under a full scholarship.
 During college Patrick was exposed to such masters as Scott Jovovich, Zane Booker, Douglas